 Recommendation ITU-T H.248.81 provides guidelines on the use of the international emergency preference scheme (IEPS) call indicator and priority indicator in ITU-T H.248 profiles for ITU-T H.323 and NGN systems.
 These guidelines may be used by other standards development organizations (SDOs) when defining their profiles in support of priority services, e.g., the emergency telecommunications service (ETS) and the multimedia priority service (MPS).

 This Amendment 1 to Recommendation ITU-T H.248.81 (2011/05) introduces the additions and corrections to Recommendation ITU-T H.248.81.
-It also adds Appendix II, "".
+It also adds Appendix II, "Use of ECN in the context of ETS traffic".

 1 Scope